JoshuaPasciuto/scheduleBuilder-fullcalendar/README.md

  Using the MIT License

  For addition use and testing, open 'index.html' and select with build you would like to test
- NOTE: Schedule Updater is still under construction
+ NOTE: Schedule Updater is still under construction.
+Looking into fullcalendar docs to see how to add events using time not date.

 Includes
 ---------------------------------------------------